Eschatologue/CM_wiki/docs/spells/9th-level.md

 ***Blue.*** The creature takes  10d6 cold damage on a failed save, or half as much damage on a successful one.
 This layer can be destroyed by dealing at least 25 fire damage to it.

 ***Indigo.*** On a failed save, the creature is  restrained.
-It must then make a Constitution Saving Throw at the end of each of its turns.
+It must then make a Constitution :d20-save: **Saving Throw** at the end of each of its turns.
 If it successfully saves three times, the spell ends.
 If it fails its save three times, it permanently turns to stone and is subjected to the  petrified condition.
 The successes and failures don't need to be consecutive; keep track of both until the creature collects three of a kind.

 While this layer is in place, spells can't be cast through the wall.
 The layer is destroyed by bright light shed by a  daylight spell or a similar spell of equal or higher level.

 ***Violet.*** On a failed save, the creature is  blinded.
-It must then make a Wisdom Saving Throw at the start of your next turn.
+It must then make a Wisdom :d20-save: **Saving Throw** at the start of your next turn.
 A successful save ends the blindness.
 If it fails that save, the creature is transported to another plane of the DM's choosing and is no longer  blinded.
 (Typically, a creature that is on a plane that isn't its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal planes.)
 This layer is destroyed by a  dispel magic spell or a similar spell of equal or higher level that can end spells and magical effects.

 ### Psychic Scream
-*9th-level enchantment*
+*9th-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 90 feet